• Level of education

 Introduction and history of nuclear physics

-The core and its components
+The kernel and its components

-Artificial radioactivity and induced reaction: fission, fusion
+Artificial radioactivity and induced reactions: fission, fusion

 Radiation protection: effects of radiation on the human body, units, measuring devices